Curious Provence

 Beautiful Gordes Market in Pictures

 Gordes, classified as one of the most beautiful villages of France.
 This famous hilltop town looks out over the Luberon National Park.
 You feel obligated to stop your car driving into the village as the village is arguably even more beautiful from the outside.
 The architecture here is similar to the bories village settlements where dry stone dwellings were made from rocks in farming land.
 You can visit some of these settlements nearby the town.
+All to say, Gordes Market is worth visiting if you’re in the area.

 The colours of Gordes are more muted compared to some nearby towns such as Roussillon.
 However, it’s charm is sure to make you dream of picking up a paintbrush, especially in the early morning before anyone arrives.